SuperbWebDeveloper11/programming-notes/Git and GitHub/useful git commands.md

-What is Git and GitHub :
+## What is Git:
     Git is the software that runs on your computer and manages your files;

+## What is GitHub:
     GitHub is an online platform that allows you to synchronise your local Git reporitory onto the web.

-Useful Git commands:
+## Useful Git commands:

 git init # initialize a Git repository git status # check the staging area